The PuroClean Blog

 • Tools, such as axe, rake, shovel and chain saw, should be kept handy, so they can be used to stop a fire.
 A ladder to climb on the roof should also be kept.

-• Water should be gathered in large containers, such as pool, well, pond or cistern.
+• Water should be gathered in large containers, such as pools, wells, ponds, or cisterns.
 Large amounts of water may be needed to extinguish a fire.

 • A garden hose will be needed to burst water to any part of the house that caught fire.

 When a wildfire approaches, the home must be evacuated if advised by local authorities.
-If they remain at home, homewoenrs should take the following actions:
+If they remain at home, homeowners should take the following actions:

 • Wear clothing that can protect them from sparks and ashes, including a protective mask if going outside.

-• Clear the items than can burn in the garden, such as lawn furniture, wood piles and barbeque grills.
+• Clear the items that can burn in the garden, such as lawn furniture, wood piles, and barbeque grills.

-• Close all windows and doors, including the interior ones, to prevent draft.
+• Close all windows and doors, including the interior ones, to prevent drafts.
 Curtains and flammable drapes should be removed.

 • Flammable furniture should be moved to the center of rooms, away from windows and doors.